TestingExcellence/mundana-theme-jekyll/_posts/2018-04-08-software-testing-interview-questions-answers.md

 Two types of testing which are very important for testing web applications are Performance Testing and Security Testing.
 The difference between a web application and desktop application is that web applications are open to the world, with potentially many users accessing the application simultaneously at various times, so load testing and stress testing are important.

-Web applications are also vulnerable to all forms of attacks, mostly DDOS, so security testing is also very important to consider when **[testing web applications](https://www.testingexcellence.com/web-testing-tips-how-to-test-web-applications/)**.
+Web applications are also vulnerable to all forms of attacks, mostly DDOS, so security testing is also very important to consider when [testing web applications](/web-testing-tips-how-to-test-web-applications/).

 ### How do You Verify the Results of Your Search on Search Results Page?

-This is another common Software Testing Interview Question for **[e-commerce testing](https://www.testingexcellence.com/testing-e-commerce-websites/)** roles.
+This is another common Software Testing Interview Question for [e-commerce testing](/testing-e-commerce-websites/) roles.
 This question refers to verifying the results are what we expect to see.

 Suppose you search for a product on Amazon.com website.
 On the search results page, you will see a list of items related to your search.
 How can you verify that the results that you see are really the ones that you are supposed to see?